mapstruct/mapstruct.org/content/news/2018-03-18-filip-hrisafov-taking-over-as-mapstruct-project.md

 Thinking this also might be interesting to others,
 I put the first version of the code up to GitHub nearly [six years ago](https://github.com/mapstruct/mapstruct/commit/61f181a589564131b1a540e5322ec63d56604870).
 And indeed MapStruct turned out to be useful to others, too.
-Over the years, it grew a lot in popularity (just in March alone, its artifacts where downloaded from Maven Central more than 900,000 times), not the least by the adoption in the JHipster stack a while ago.
+Over the years, it grew a lot in popularity (just in March alone, its artifacts were downloaded from Maven Central more than 900,000 times), not the least by the adoption in the JHipster stack a while ago.
 It's used in a wide range of projects at lots of companies.
 There are [conference presentations](/community/other-resources/#presentations) as well as a constant inflow of feature requests in the issue tracker and questions